ubiquity/ubiquibot/README.md

 ![logo](https://github.com/ubiquity/ubiquibot/assets/41552663/716639d4-4646-4f14-bc3f-a39cfaf0fada)

+## The Good News it's after you install the bot by using an existing app you'll get

+![success](https://github.com/ubiquity/ubiquibot/assets/41552663/87e85b37-c077-41f1-a7dc-41047d8a3b20)

-Important things with private keys (.pem) at .env
+**Important things with private keys (.pem) at .env**

-1. The private key gets automatically filled after the app is installed to a github handle
+1. The private key gets automatically filled after the app is installed to a github handle but not as an existing app
 2. The private key cannot be in spaces like that
 3. The private key is a string into its env var rather than a just opened info without "" otherwise it will not be recognized and you'll get unauthorized access

-## The Good News it's after you install the bot by using an existing app you'll get

-![success](https://github.com/ubiquity/ubiquibot/assets/41552663/87e85b37-c077-41f1-a7dc-41047d8a3b20)

 **Note:** When setting up the project, please do not rename the `.env.example` file to `.env` as it will delete the environment example from the repository.